The Risks and Benefits of Money Market Funds

 The Risks of Money Market Funds

-There are at least three risks that worth highlighting.
+There are several risks that are worth highlighting.
 First, a money market fund is technically a security.
 The fund managers attempt to keep the share price constant at $1/share.
 However, there is no guarantee that the share price will stay at $1/share.
 If the share price goes down, you can lose some or all of your principal.

 This leads to the next risk, which is that money market funds are not FDIC insured.
 If you keep money in a regular bank deposit account, such as savings or checking, your bank provides FDIC insurance for up to $250,000.
 Although money market funds are extremely safe, there is still a small element of risk that you could lose money, without any government entity to cover your losses.